kweterings/LogisticMap-Chaos/readME.md

 If necessary, jupyter can easily be installed via the Command Prompt or WSL to be able to use Jupyter as a localhost.

 If there are any question I'd be happy to answer any of them, hence contact me by any means possible.

+If you are looking for some more information on this topic, please refer to this amazing video made by youtuber Veritasium (this video served as information for me): https://www.youtube.com/watch?v=ovJcsL7vyrk&ab_channel=Veritasium